lehtiolab/ddamsproteomics/docs/output.md

 The `peptides_table.txt` is a merged multi-set peptide table derived from the PSMs.
 Peptide identifications are interpreted as the best scoring PSM.
 Then per sample (set) the following fields are given:

-* Amount PSMs
+* PSM count
-* q-value (same as PSM table peptide q-value for best PSM)
+* q-value and PEP (same as PSM table peptide q-value for best PSM)
 * MS1 area (shows the highest area aka summed intenstiy of all filtered PSMs for the peptide)
 * ...plex channels, which are summarized isobaric data, described in (docs/usage.md)[the usage documentation]
-* Amount fully quanted PSMs (for each peptide, how many PSMs without any missing isobaric value)
+* Fully quanted PSM count (for each peptide, how many PSMs without any missing isobaric value)
-* Amount quanted PSMs (how many PSMs with isobaric value in each channel)
+* Quanted PSM count (how many PSMs with isobaric value in each channel)

 Proteins and genes tables are like peptide tables, and contain similar fields.
 Of course there are differences:

-* Amount peptides, Amount unique peptides (the number of peptides for a protein/gene and number of peptides that uniquely match this protein group/gene)
+* Peptide count, Unique peptide count (the number of peptides for a protein/gene and number of peptides that uniquely match this protein group/gene)
-* q-value (calculated using the picked FDR method from (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4563723/)[Savitski et al., 2015]
+* q-value: genes are calculated using the picked FDR method from (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4563723/)[Savitski et al., 2015]
 * MS1 precursor area (calculated using the top-3 highest intensity peptide for a protein/gene)
 * ...plex channels are as in peptide tables
 * logFC, count, sca.P.Value, sca.adj.pval are output from (https://github.com/yafeng/DEqMS/)[DEqMS] analysis